 Fellow boaters, its spring, which means it is time to get the boat ready for summer.
 First off, I understand parts of the country have been taking the boat out all winter long.
 Humor me here okay, us Midwesterners are not quite as fortunate as you all.
 Now let us get this out of the way, cleaning off the boat after a long winter of it sitting around getting filthy both inside and out is not an enjoyable task, but unfortunately it is necessary.
 And yes, us recreational boaters are always finding ways to bypass deep cleaning, but ultimately if you want to enjoy the boat this summer we have the best way to make cleaning it easier.

-Simply put, it’s relatively easy to change a lightbulb, everyone knows that.
-However, introduce vaulted ceilings, a second story, or any other added elevation and this simple task goes from 0 to 100 quickly.
-A lot of people will get up on a ladder to change these bulbs, unfortunately this adds an unnecessary risk.
-Luckily for all the people that are fans of lightbulbs Mr. LongArm has created easy-to-use and safe non-conductive telescoping extension poles and light bulb removal tools.
+Simply put, it’s relatively easy to change a recessed light bulb, everyone knows that.
+However, introduce vaulted ceilings or any other added elevation and this simple task goes from 0 to 100 quickly.
+A lot of people will get up on a ladder to change these bulbs, unfortunately this adds unnecessary risk.
+Luckily for all you fans of light bulbs Mr. LongArm has safe, easy-to-use solutions to help.
+We manufacture non-conductive extension poles and several light bulb changers.
 Let’s run down these products and give a quick guide on how to use them.

 RVs have become a popular social-distancing choice for a safe and enjoyable family vacation.
-But, like, cars or boats, it is important to clean the RV frequently.
-Proper cleaning will protect it and keep it looking new, especially if you make the effort to completely detail the exterior a couple times a year.
+But, like, cars or boats, it is important to wash your RV frequently.
+Proper cleaning will protect it and keep it looking new.
+Especially if you make the effort to completely detail the exterior a couple times a year.

 Washing and waxing your RV will keep the gelcoat crisp and prevent it from fading too quickly, meaning your RV holds its value longer just in case you are looking to sell it in the future.
 You can spend a small fortune on a professional detailer each time you do it or you can save some money for more enjoyable things by taking advantage of a few of Mr. LongArm’s products.
 Also, cleaning an RV yourself can be an oddly enjoyable task and affords a sense of accomplishment when finished.
 Let’s get started.